About Yen Finder

 Where Chinese tourists actually exchange CNY in Tokyo: 2026 insider guide

-Chinese tourists in Tokyo cluster their CNY-to-JPY exchange in four specific zones — Shinjuku West Exit (volume leader), Akihabara (electronics-shopping pairing), Ginza (luxury shopping), and Shin-Okubo (Korea Town with growing Chinese- tourist mix) — with rates typically within 0.5 % of mid-market at the leading shops.
+Chinese tourists in Tokyo cluster their CNY-to-JPY exchange in four specific zones — Shinjuku West Exit (volume leader), Akihabara (electronics-shopping pairing), Ginza (luxury shopping), and Shin-Okubo (Korea Town with growing Chinese- tourist mix) — where the leading downtown shops typically land around mid −1% to −2.5%, varying by shop and day.
 Behavioral data shows that Chinese tourists overwhelmingly prefer cash exchange + Alipay + UnionPay combo over a single payment method, leveraging the rate competitiveness of Tokyo shops with the convenience of digital payments.
 This guide explains where the real Chinese-tourist volume goes and why.

 TL;DR